prachibari/used_car_price_prediction/README.md

 # used_car_price_prediction
 Predicted Used Cars pricing on a data of 370000 using Linear Regression.
-Handled missing and extreme values and achieved a reasonable RMSE of 2481 and R2 Score of 0.62.
+Handled missing and extreme values.
+Implemented various regression models like Linear and Polynomial Regression.
+Also implemented XGBoost to achieve RMSE of 1780, Adjusted-R-Squared value of 0.80.